mido/mido/README.rst

 Requirements
 -------------

-Requires Python 2.7 or 3.2.
-Runs on Ubuntu and Mac OS X. May also run on other systems.
+Mido is written for Python 2.7 and 3.2, and runs on Ubuntu and Mac OS X. May also run on other systems.

 If you want to use message ports, you will need `PortMidi
 <http://sourceforge.net/p/portmedia/wiki/portmidi/>`_ installed on
 your system.
-Mido loads `libportmidi.so` / `.dll` on demand when you open a port or call one of the I/O functions like `mido.get_input_names()`.
-The wrapper module is written with ctypes and requires no compilation.
+The PortMidi library is loaded on demand, so you can use the parser and messages without it.

 Installing